-By creating podcasts and making them publicly available, you're providing the ability not just for potential readers to get to know you better, but for other podcasters as well as event organizers as well.
+By creating podcasts and making them publicly available, you're providing the ability not just for potential readers to get to know you better, but for other podcasters as well as event organizers.
 Recording podcasts begets recording more podcasts, and you'll find other podcasters will reach out to you much more as you start to create a paper trail of your own podcasts.

 3. Podcasting Increases Audiobook Value

-The best thing you can do, as an independent publisher, is to start by being a guest on someone else's podcast.
-You can get a sense for how it all works, without having to mentally (or financially) invest in doing it yourself.
-And then, once you get a show or two under your belt, you can consider whether you'd like to host your own show, and whether that makes sense for you as an author and as a publisher.
+The best thing you can do as an independent publisher is to start by being a guest on someone else's podcast.
+You can get a sense of how it all works, without having to mentally (or financially) invest in doing it yourself.
+And then, once you get a show or two under your belt, you can consider whether you'd like to host your own podcast and whether that makes sense for you as an author and as a publisher.

 No matter what you do, take a leap of faith and try it out.
 You won't be sorry.